 Weight-wise, the Ultra Kompressor is very light at a little over 1lb.
 It is definitely in the lightweight category and while Marmot does have a weight limit specified, many customer are happy to find that the back is still comfortable even when overloaded.
 This bag feels great when worn and doesn’t impede movement at all.

 Even though the 22L isn’t very big, it’s nice to have the option of shrinking up unused space with the straps.
-If you use the bag to carry loose gear like cooking pots or mountaineering equipment, being able to cinch down the everything instead of letting it bang around prevents damage and make your hike more peaceful.and three points of compression for shrinking any load down to size.
+If you use the bag to carry loose gear like cooking pots or mountaineering equipment, being able to cinch down everything instead of letting it bang around prevents damage and makes your hike more peaceful. and three points of compression for shrinking any load down to size.

 A major plus of the Ultra Kompressor is how versatile it is.
 While you wouldn’t want to drag around a large bag made for weekend backpacking trips, this 22L daypack is the perfect size for use in almost any situation.
 You can use it for work or school, or use it to carry your workout gear or lunch for a picnic in the park.
 It is particularly useful for traveling.

-Since the Ultra Kompressor is so compact and can be seriously compressed down, it is ideal for traveling via plane, train, subway or in a car.
+Since the Ultra Kompressor is so compact and can be seriously compressed down, it is ideal for traveling via plane, train, subway, or in car.

 The durability of this backpack is also a huge plus for versatility.
 Being made of tough Ripstop Nylon ensures that this bag can handle anything.
 It can be lugged around in the backcountry on weekends and still be carry your gear through your daily grind.
 All of the three color options look amazing and will resist stains, abrasions and fading from sunlight.